jyli7/lattice/README.md

 	var game = new Game('canvas', 600, 600);
 	```

-3. Simply by including lattice.js, you make globally available the <notextile>_lattice_</notextile> object.
+3. Simply by including lattice.js, you make globally available the \_lattice\_ object.
 Initialize this object by passing in your game object and the canvas element id.

 	```javascript
 	var game = new Game('canvas', 600, 600);